Roseanne’s office was always cold.

 “Let’s see, Kat, where did we leave off last week?” she murmured looking through her notes.

 I cringed inwardly as I always did when she used my nickname.
 This was another common characteristic I had found in counselors in that they always ask what your friends and family called you and then used that name profusely.
-It helped them to create the illusion that they are friends listening to your problems because they care rather than uninterested third parties whose time you have bought.
-When it came down to it counseling is really just prostitution without the STDs.
+It helped them to create the illusion that they are your friend who is listening to your problems because they care, not the uninterested third parties whose time you have bought that they are.
+When it came down to it counseling is really just prostitution without the social stigma or STDs.

 “I don’t remember,” I told her.